-As Alli from Mom Smart not hard points out, learning your child's cues for being sleepy is crucial for many stages of development, including them being able to nap independently.
-According to her, one of the big ones is when it seems like your baby has become disengaged from activities.
+Learning your child's cues for being sleepy is crucial for many stages of development, including them being able to nap independently.
+One of the biggest cues is when it seems like your baby has become disengaged from activities.
 It's a sign that your child is overstimulated and needs some time to rest, which is exactly when you should transition them to their crib or bed.

 2) Rubbing Their Eyes

 Erin from The Best of the Middle suggests that when your child starts to rub their eyes or face, it's time to get them to their sleeping space.
 This cue, similar to the others, means your child is ready to sleep and placing them in an environment where that is possible will increase your chances of having a peaceful naptime or a bedtime that extends into the morning.

 Sarah from Busy Blooming Joy agrees that these signs are a key part of ensuring your child sleeps through the night, and she suggests that it can be easier to identify them once you have a structured schedule in place.
 Of course, if you do notice these cues, including your child yawning or chewing on their fingers, then allowing for a quick nap is advised versus trying to keep your child awake until their regularly scheduled time to sleep.
 If the signs continue to appear well before your scheduled times, then you may also want to consider adjusting things accordingly.